Canton of Geneva: Physical geography

 Geneva is the canton with the smallest difference between its lowest and highest points, being of only 184 metres.
 However, it is surrounded across its borders by the numerous mountains of the Jura and Alpine foothills, notably the Crêt de la Neige and its neighbour Le Reculet (the highest, and second-highest peaks of the Jura, respectively), the Salève, the Voirons, and La Dôle (in Vaud territory).
 The area of the canton of Geneva is 282 km2.

-The canton of located in the extreme west of Switzerland.
+The canton is located in the extreme west of Switzerland.
 Excluding the exclave of the municipality of Céligny, the canton shares 95% of its border with France: 103 km out a total of 107.5 km, the remaining 4.5 km are shared with Vaud.

 Geneva is surrounded by the French departments of the Ain to its west, and that of the Haute Savoie to the East and South, and the canton of Vaud to the north.